slrslr/ManjaroLinux-scripts/README.md

 # ManjaroLinux-scripts
-Scripts that may simplify things in Manjaro (Arch based linux)
+Scripts that may speedup Manjaro (Arch based linux) customization after the OS installation